CamiWilliams/captura/README.md

 As far as implementing these functions, if you want to get a value from the form, you need to use `request.getParameter("name")`, where name is the value specified in the tag within the form.
 To redirect the page from the servlet, use `rd = request.getRequestDispatcher("/new_user.html");` followed by `rd.forward(request, response);`.

 #####Authenticator
+The Authenticator is where you read from your database.
+In this project, I used [Firebase](https://www.firebase.com/), but you can use [Parse](https://parse.com/) if that floats your boat, or even write your own database!
+From here, you will access your current user's information.
+If you are doing this for a hackathon, it doesn't have to be the most secure thing in the world.
+If you are looking to expand your project, I would recommend either encrypting this somehow, or scratching it and going for a different approach :) Regardless, any logic interacting with your database or the current user's state would be done in this file.

 #####Controller
+Finally, the most fun part.
+Your controller!
+YAY!
+This part always takes the longest, because it is where the bulk of your code will go.

 #####Objects
 This is the least necessary part of your code, but also probably the most simple.
 It is where I defined object to make my code more readable.
 That's it!